I wrote extensively about fennel in Shared Kitchen in October last year. You can read the full posting here Fennel

 Fennel seeds are a component of the Indian spice rack, used in curries and sweet dishes, and as an after-dinner breath-freshener and digestive.
 Loved for their aniseedy perfume and taste, fennel seeds add a layer of sweet spicy flavour and a zesty freshness.
 The seeds are often toasted in a dry frying pan before using and this mutes the anise taste and imparts a pleasant hint of bitterness.

-There’s a lot of wild fennel growing in New Zealand, but it’s not advisable to use it for culinary purposes because traffic or animals may have contaminated it, or it may have been sprayed.
+There’s a lot of wild fennel growing in New Zealand, but it’s not advisable to use it for culinary purposes unless you are sure the plants have not been contaminated by traffic or animals, and that the plants have not been sprayed.
 Buy the plants and let them run to seed.
 Harvest the seeds just before they’re ripe, while they’re still supple and green.
 Air-dry them, then store airtight – they’re incredibly fragrant and if you’re not careful, everything in the pantry will smell of fennel!

 Use the stems with feathery leaves attached on the barbecue to flavour fish.
 Throw into the ashes when the fish is just about ready to come off the barbecue.
 The leaves will easily catch alight and singe the fish imparting a hint of fennel (this is best if the fennel is a little dry).
 Use small quantities of finely chopped fennel leaves to flavour fish dishes, or in simple egg dishes, or in a potato salad.
 The pale green leaves are sweeter than the more mature deeper green ones.